Vera

 What tools are currently available, and how can we improve upon these approaches?

-I determined that although AI sizing tools and virtual shopping assistants do exist, younger shoppers generally find them limiting, inaccurate, and do not trust the lack of visuals that these approaches take.
+I determined that although AI sizing tools and virtual shopping assistants do exist, younger shoppers generally find them limiting and inaccurate, and they don’t trust these tools due to the lack of visual information.

 How can the plus-size shopping experience be improved?